gerberhe/Final_Game/README.md

 1) Right click anywhere in folder, "Git Bash"
 2) Type in the following command:
 $ ruby main.rb

+OR

+Simply double-click on the file "Final Game" and the game will run!
+This file can be dragged anywhere on your computer to make opening the game much simpler.
 ```

 ##Objective of the Game